erasmus-without-paper/ewp-specs-api-iia-search/README.md

 Summary
 -------

-This document describes the **Interinstitutional Mobility Agreement Search API**.
-This API is implemented by the **EWP IMA Repository** only.
+This document describes the **Interinstitutional Agreement Search API**.
+This API is implemented by the **EWP IIA Repository** only.
 All other EWP partners will only be *using* it (not *serving* it).
-This API allows EWP partners to search through all agreements (IMAs) stored in the IMA Repository.
+This API allows EWP partners to search through all agreements (IIAs) stored in the IIA Repository.

 Request method